 The input signals can be disturbed by an impulse noise.
-The TPU hardware rejects short input pulses of less then a configurable number of IMB clocks.
-Longer pulses are processed by TPU.
-Furthermore, the function itself uses a pin history to reject any short error pulse that is long enough to get through the hardware filter, but not long enough to last from the actual transition time to the time that the TPU services the channel.
-Even longer error pulses are counted on both edges resulting in a short-time error in the Sector value.
+The TPU hardware rejects short input pulses of less than a configurable number of IMB clocks.
+Longer pulses are processed by the TPU.
+Furthermore, the function itself uses a pin history to reject short error pulses that are long enough to get through the hardware filter, but not long enough to last from the actual transition time to the time that the TPU services the channel.
+Even longer error pulses are counted on both edges, resulting in a short-time error of the Sector value.